feiticeir0/ChristmasSnowGlobe/readme.md

 /dev/input/event2:	vc4-hdmi HDMI Jack
 Select the device event number [0-2]:
 ```
-Select the one and see if outputs text.
+Select one, touch it and see if outputs text.

-If you see text, that's the one.
+If you see text, that's the one you should use.

 ---
 #### :bowtie: Add the user to the group input